About the lodge

 Stay in one of the lodge’s 22 rooms—some with balconies and all with private baths—or in one of eight rustic cabins, many with lake and wetland views.
 Hike, mountain bike, boat, fish, swim or paraglide without ever getting into your car.
 At the end of the day, your lodge is waiting for you.

 Wallowa Lake is a small community of about 60 year-round residents, which swells to hundreds in the summer.
 In the 1920s, it was a burgeoning mountain resort of cabins, an amusement park, a dance hall and bowling alley.
-Today the amusement park is gone, and the lodge shares the peaceful lakefront only with Wallowa Lake State Park.
+Today the amusement park is gone, and the lodge shares the peaceful southern lake and riverfront only with Wallowa Lake State Park.

 The mile-long road that leads south from the lodge to where wilderness begins takes you by the Wallowa Lake Tramway, Vali’s Alpine Deli and Restaurant, the Glacier Grill and General Store, and other classic, low-key mountain resort attractions.

-At the other end of the lake, six miles away is Joseph, a town of about 1,000 people that blends art and the Old West, with galleries, festivals, a foundry, a distillery, cafes, shops and restaurants.
+At the northern end of the lake, six miles away is Joseph, a town of about 1,000 people that blends art and the Old West with galleries, festivals, a foundry, a distillery, cafes, shops and restaurants.

 Months of operation

-The eight cabins are available year-round.
-Lodge rooms are available May 15 through the end of October.
+Seven cabins are available year-round.
+Lodge rooms are available May 24 to September 28, 2019.

 Pets and smoking